flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 | Matthew 20 | Mark 10
 | :-- | :--
 | 22  Jesus answered, “You do not know what you are asking.
 Are you able to drink the cup that I am to drink?”
 They said to him, “We are able.”
 23  He said to them, “You will drink my cup, but to sit at my right hand and at my left is not mine to grant, but it is for those for whom it has been prepared by my Father.” | 38  Jesus said to them, “You do not know what you are asking.
 Are you able to drink the cup that I drink, or to be baptized with the baptism with which I am baptized?”
 39  And they said to him, “We are able.”
-And Jesus said to them, “The cup that I drink you will drink, and with the baptism with which I am baptized, you will be baptized, 40  but to sit at my right hand or at my left is not mine to grant, but it is for those for whom it has been prepared.”
+And Jesus said to them, “The cup that I drink {{< hl >}}you will drink{{< /hl >}}, and with the baptism with which I am baptized, you will be baptized, 40  but to sit at my right hand or at my left is not mine to grant, but it is for those for whom it has been prepared.”

 Because no one anticipated Jesus' suffering (remember the Spirit prevented their understanding), Jesus informs her that she has no idea what she is asking.
 The adage is true - we have two ears and one mouth.
 Use them in proportion!

 Jesus issues a prophecy of sorts.
 James and John would indeed drink Jesus' Cup of Suffering.
 James was the first of the disciples to be martyred.
 John was the last of the disciples to die.
-Although, strictly speaking, he wasn't martyred, he was imprisoned and exiled on Patmos.
-According to tradition, John survived a poisoning attempt; he was also dipped into a hot oil vat.
+Although he wasn't literally martyred, according to tradition, Emperor Domitian sentenced him to death, first by poisoning, then by immersion into hot oil.
+After he was miraculously spared, he was imprisoned and exiled on Patmos.

+In this sense, we can envision Jesus passing the cup of martyrdom first to James sitting at Jesus' left hand.
+Then the cup goes all the way around the table, with the other disciples suffering martyrdom, ending with John, who is sitting at Jesus' right side.
+James died a martyr's death while John lived a martyr's life.
+As the saying goes, "be careful what you wish for."

 ## The ten disciples grumble